Does ExpressVPN Have a Free Trial?

 If you do opt for the mobile free trial, your billing and refund policies are tied to Apple or Google:

-- Android / Google Play: Trials are activated via Google Play.
-ExpressVPN notes that Google Play subscriptions are eligible for its 30-day money-back guarantee for new subscriptions, plus a 14-day guarantee on renewals.
+• Android / Google Play: Trials are activated via Google Play.
+ExpressVPN says Google Play subscriptions are eligible for its 30-day money-back guarantee for first-time customers.
 You can only sign up for the free trial once.

 Cancellation Timing: ExpressVPN advises users to cancel at least 24 hours before the free trial ends (or before the next billing date) to avoid being charged automatically.